 Critical Review of ( Zero-day responsibility: The benefits of a safe harbor for cybersecurity research)

-Charles Alek, Emery (2017)
+Charles Alek Emery (2017)

 Summary

-The paper by Mr. Emery focused on the problem of regulating zero-day exploits.
-(Emery, 2017).
+The paper focused on the problem of regulating zero-day exploits (Emery, 2017).
 He argued that the market for zero-day exploits is unregulated.
 He also claimed that although some exploits go to malicious actors, most are sold to intelligence agencies of the United States (Emery, 2017).
-The main point of this research was to argue that regulation of the zero-day exploits market is critical for national security.
+The main point of this article was to argue that regulation of the zero-day exploits market is critical for national security.
 However, this regulation must not take the form of enhanced criminalization or the expansion of the computer fraud and abuse act (CFAA).
 Instead, he makes a compelling argument for shifting the burden of regulation to tort law.
 He believes that tort law will be a much more effective model for enforcing the regulation.
 Tort law has more flexibility, is easy to administer, and may have high stakeholders' acceptance (Emery, 2017).

 Another point the author makes is that, unlike criminal law, tort law will not make malicious actors go further underground and anonymous, thus making the prosecution more difficult (Emery, 2017).